 Dillon Z. Chen

 My most recent work focuses on generalised planning – the task of synthesising programs that solve families of planning problems.
-I design systems that best leverage structured world models in order to few-shot learn policies from simple demonstrations that can solve problems exhibiting hundreds of relevant objects and solutions with thousands of relevant actions.
-My work on generalised planning spans the usage of graph neural networks (AAAI’24), statistical machine learning (NeurIPS’24), large language models (PRL@RLC’25), and knowledge representation and reasoning techniques (AAAI’26).
+I design systems that best leverage structured world models in order to few-shot learn policies from simple demonstrations that can efficiently solve problems exhibiting hundreds of relevant objects and solutions with thousands of relevant actions.
+My results are driven by theoretical understanding and insights rather than engineering efforts.